patrickfav/bcrypt/README.md

 BCrypt.withDefaults().hash(6, salt16Bytes, password.getBytes(StandardCharsets.UTF_8));
 ```

-or provide a custom instance of CPRNG which is used for the internal secure creation of the salt if none is passed:
+or provide a custom instance of a cryptographically secure pseudorandom number generator ([CPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator))
+which is used for the internal secure creation of the salt if none is passed:

 ```java
 BCrypt.with(new SecureRandom()).hash(6, password.getBytes(StandardCharsets.UTF_8));